Inalegwu/Vision/README.md

 # TODO

-create an error stack to display streamed errors from workers
+- create an error stack to display streamed errors from workers
+- full text search implementation
+-